coyotespike/coyotespike.github.io/_posts/2021-11-01-ArkResearch.md

 ### The civilizational challenge

-Our progress as a species depends on energy, information, and organization.
+Clearly we have many challenges as a society, but one way to put it is that our progress as a species depends on energy, information, and organization.

 We got a big boost in energy when (for example) we domesticated horses, and then a lot more with the Industrial Revolution.
 Of course, we still haven't figured out how to produce all the energy we need sustainably!
-And we continue to discovery new crucial information through scientific research.
+And we continue to discover crucial new information through scientific research.

 However, how we organize ourselves is just as important.
 Although the United States used to build [vast projects quickly](https://patrickcollison.com/fast), today bringing a drug to market can take a dozen years and over a billion dollars.
-This is far too slow to make effective progress.
+This is far too slow and much too expensive for us to make effective progress.
 Our methods of organization are limiting our discovery of new scientific knowledge.

 To speed up scientific progress toward increasing human longevity, our mission is to shorten the cycle from discovery to market.
 We'll accomplish this by starting a CRO: Ark Research.